Ground Water Investigation Program — GWIP

 - ✓ A comprehensive set of data available through the MBMG website.

-These products will be used by regulators, senior water-rights holders, new water-rights applicants, and other stakeholders to make better-informed water management decisions.
+These products are used by regulators, senior water-rights holders, new water-rights applicants, and other stakeholders to make better-informed water management decisions.

 In Montana, groundwater is essential for safe drinking water supplies and for economic growth.
 Every day, approximately 272,000,000 gallons (835 acre-feet) are extracted from Montana's aquifers.
 In many areas of the State, groundwater is the only reliable year-round source of water for household use and for livestock.
 Groundwater is also widely used for irrigated agriculture and for lawns and gardens.
 Groundwater withdrawals can directly affect senior water-rights holders, stream flows, the availability of irrigation water, and the health of aquatic ecosystems.
 Efficient water management requires a scientifically based understanding of the groundwater systems.